Our Food Philosophy

 We make all our own jams and marmalade for breakfast, we bake our own breads, pastries and cakes.
+We use local Glenilen Farm traditional country butter.
 All our guests enjoy complimentary homemade elderflower cordial, homemade Ribena and a jar of homemade chocolate in the bedrooms.

 The menus change daily and vary with seasonal, weather and fishing conditions.
 We are very happy to accommodate any special dietary requirements.
 High tea and special children’s menus are also available for little people.

 Informal and relaxed, the offering each night is a 4-course set menu.
 Needless to say, we cater for all special dietary requirements.
 Communal dining or separate – dinner is generally taken 'house-party style' with the other guests around the main dining table.
 There are a couple of separate tables in the dining room should you wish to dine away from the main group.
 In any event, dinner at Ballyvolane is an integral part of the Ballyvolane experience and a ritual not to be missed.